latest museum news

 How do I reserve a space for my reunion group?

 Group ticket reservations are not yet open.
-However, the Army Historical Foundation has begun booking spaces for group events at the Museum for August 2020 and beyond.
+However, the Army Historical Foundation has begun booking spaces for group events at the Museum for late 2020 and beyond.
 Visit our events website for more information and to check date availability.